 - Teams must designate a Team Captain.

 - An initial fee of $100 per team is due at registration.

 - Teams may register with a non-profit organization, student group, artist or musician website of their choice.
 Students may also create or improve a website of their choice.
 AIR Team questionnaires are distributed to developer team captains to facilitate matches based on NPO needs and student developer skill levels.

-No worries, we will be by your side the entire way, offering encouragement, support, and the occasional laugh – to relieve stress, of course.
+An experienced AIR mentor, as well as our Knowbility staff, will be here to help – offering encouragement, support, and the occasional laugh – to relieve stress, of course.